 Awards Code of Ethics

-The mission of the James Beard Awards is to recognize exceptional talent and achievement in the culinary arts, hospitality, media, and broader food system, as well as a demonstrated commitment to racial and gender equity, community, sustainability, and a culture where all can thrive.
+The mission of the James Beard Awards is to recognize exceptional talent and achievement in the culinary arts, hospitality, media, and broader food system, as well as a demonstrated commitment to equity, community, sustainability, and a culture where all can thrive.

 The James Beard Foundation takes our mission and our position as an industry leader very seriously, and we strive to ensure that Award recipients demonstrate excellence and align with our values.

 As part of these efforts, we have established a Code of Ethics, a vetting process that occurs prior to any announcements of semifinalists or nominees, and an independent ethics process.
-Please find further information below.
+This process was designed to protect the integrity of the Awards, while being fair to those the Awards seeks to celebrate.

-As a condition of eligibility for a James Beard Foundation Award, all Entrants, Semifinalists, Nominees, and Winners agree that they have acted and will continue to act in a manner that is consistent with the Code of Ethics and the values of the James Beard Foundation and its Awards Program.
+As a condition of eligibility for a James Beard Foundation Award, all Entrants, Semifinalists, Nominees, and Winners agree that they have acted and will continue to act in a manner that is consistent with the Code of Ethics of the James Beard Foundation and its Awards Program.
+The Code of Ethics also applies to all members of the Awards voting body.

 The following is a non-exhaustive list of behaviors and practices that are antithetical to the values of the James Beard Foundation and its Awards program: